Are you OK with cookies?

 Skip to content

-BLOG: National Stalking Awareness Week: Delivering a victim-centred, collaborative approach to tackle stalking
+BLOG: National Stalking Awareness Week: Delivering a victim-centred, collaborative approach to tackling stalking

 To mark National Stalking Awareness Week, Victims' Commissioner Baroness Newlove highlights the importance of centring the victim and working collaboratively when tackling stalking.